 SWITCHING REVERSE BRAKE ASSIST ON AND OFF

-- From the settings menu, press Driver Assistance. - 2.
-Switch Reverse Brake Assist on or off.
+1. From the driver assistance menu, press Reverse Brake Assist.
+See Driver Assistance Menu (page 468).
+2. Switch the feature on or off.

-Note: The system is unavailable when rear parking aid or cross traffic alert is off.
+Note: The system is unavailable when the rear parking aid or cross traffic alert is off.